tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/01_inform.md

 ![requirements][documentation]

-## What type of informtion did I gather
+## What type of information did I gather
 * Dates
   * The submission date was 30 of January given by the teacher, therefore all work & checks must be finished by this date
 * Deliverables
   * An app that creates a database and an app that reads from that database
-  * A set documentats that describe how I applied the IPERKA method to this assignment
+  * A set documents that describe how I applied the IPERKA method to this assignment
 * Tutorial needed
-  * I list of tutorials that I found usefull
+  * I list of tutorials that I found useful
 * Tools needed
   * Using the requirements lists & some research I identified a list of tools

 ## Goals
 * Learn how to create a Gantt chart in GitHub
-  * Measrured by the presence of a chart that relates to the assignment
+  * Measured by the presence of a chart that relates to the assignment
-  * Acheivaable & realsitic
+  * Achievable  & realistic
   * Timely: the chart must used throughout the assignment
 * Refresh my C skills
-  * Measrured by writing the code that conforms to my requirements for the app
+  * Measured by writing the code that conforms to my requirements for the app
-  * Acheivaable & realsitic
+  * Achievable  & realistic
   * Timely: the code must be complete by the deadline

 ## Tutorials